paluh/ansible-augeas/README.md

                                set "/files/etc/ssh/sshd_config/ForwardAgent" "yes"'

 __It's better to use quotation all the time when defining values__.
-If you remove quotation (if you change `'no'` to `no` and `'yes'` to `yes`) from values they are going to be parsed as boolean values (`yes` and `no` are correct boolean values in yaml).
-As augeas is missing validation in case of this lens you are going to end up with unusable ssh configuration and you won't be able to login again to your host;-)
+If you remove quotation (if you change `'no'` to `no` and `'yes'` to `yes`) from values declartions in below snippet they are going to be parsed as boolean values (`yes` and `no` are correct boolean values in yaml).
+As augeas is missing validation in case of this lens you are going to end up with unusable ssh configuration (with `RSAAuthentication True` etc.) and you won't be able to login again to your host;-)

     - name: Improve ssh server security
       action: augeas command=set path=/files/etc/ssh/sshd_config/{{ item.path }} value={{ item.value }}